-If you are interested in learning more about facial aging or a plastic surgery procedure I perform, please contact me, Dr. Fernando Burstein, today.
-Additionally, some reconstructive procedures may be covered by insurance, and Atlanta Plastic Surgery, P.C. provides a variety of options for financing, including Care CreditSM, in order to assist you.
-Be sure to connect with me on Facebook, Twitter, and Google+ for the latest facial plastic surgery news.
+If you are interested in learning more about nose surgery, or about how any of the other facial plastic surgery procedures that I perform may be able to help you, please contact me, Dr. Fernando Burstein.
+Additionally, Atlanta Plastic Surgery, P.C. provides a variety of options for financing, including Care Credit®, in order to assist you.
+Don’t forget to connect with me on Facebook, Twitter, and Google+ for the latest facial plastic surgery news.